 The women go on a 24 hour long fast after the feast.
 Teej is a festival where the women express their difficulties and pain through the lyrics of the songs they sing.

 The Holy Puranas say that this was the day Himalaya's daughter, Goddess Parvati finally received Lord Shiva after an extended period spent in devotion to him.
 Teej also celebrates this day.
-The married women fast for the longevity of their husband's life and health.
+Married women fast for the longevity of their husband's life and health.
 The younger unmarried ladies fast and wish for an ideal husband.

 24 September 2018

 The Living Goddess (Kumari) is taken from her temple on a palanquin while leading a parade through the streets of Kathmandu to thank Lord Indra.
 The procession of chariots, masked dancers that represents the deities and demons are the main highlights of this festival.

 According to an ancient myth, Indra's mother Dagini wanted a Jasmine tree locally known as "Parijat" in the gardens of heaven for some ritual.
 Indra disguised himself as a human and came to earth for the tree.
 The community of Kathmandu valley captured Indra as he was trying to take the tree.
 The captors were unaware that they had caught the God of rain and Kathmandu suffered from a severe drought.
 Dagini came down to earth when Indra did not return to heaven.
 She discovered that the people of Kathmandu help him captive in a cage.

 The people of Kathmandu released Indra upon Dakini's request.
-Dagini promised timely rainfall and good harvest to the residents of Kathmandu as a token of her appreciation.
+Dagini promised timely rainfall and a good harvest to the residents of Kathmandu as a token of her appreciation.
 She brought the people of Kathmandu who died that year to heaven.
 Indra Jatra has been observed with enthusiasm ever since at the Kathmandu Durbar Square.